ichux/elog/README.md

 # Before you begin
 1. *source bootstraps.sh* then alter to taste, if need be.
-2. `Make download` and `Make install` to download & install the necessary libraries.
+2. `make download` and `make install` to download & install the necessary libraries.
 3. If you encounter errors during the build of uwsgi, blinker, uwsgitop, pyperclip and wrapt, just overlook it.
+4. Install `pre-commit` on Mac with `brew install pre-commit` or on Linux with `sudo snap install pre-commit --classic`
-4. run `pre-commit install` for you to be able to make use of *.pre-commit-config.yaml*
+4. Run `pre-commit install` for you to be able to make use of *.pre-commit-config.yaml*

 # Note
 1. Ports are quoted here, e.g. 9030.
 Please note that if you have changed such quoted ports in your `.env` file,